 All too often an early childhood program will have a budget that balances on paper, but the cash just doesn’t come in the door.
 How come?

-Full collection of all child care tuition and fees, including any government funding, is essential.
-Successful early care and education (ECE) program administrators stay on top of collections: They have clear payment policies, are firm and consistent with families, thorough and prompt with billing, and on top of their paperwork.
+Full collection of all tuition fees, as well as any government funding, is essential.
+Successful early childhood administrators stay on top of fee collections: They have clear payment policies, are firm and consistent with families, thorough and prompt with billing, and on top of their paperwork.

-One key way to stay on top of collections is to use dashboards that report key metrics, and then use this information to guide practice.
+One key way to stay on top of collections is to use dashboards that report key metrics, and then use this information to guide your practice.
 In this part of my Iron Triangle series, we’ll walk through some of the best tips and practices to ensure you’re collecting all your fees on time.

 In general, the term ‘bad debt’ refers to the proportion of revenue that is not collected.
-So if you had any child care tuition that you used to establish your budget and calculate a cost-per-child, and then you didn’t collect that revenue, that becomes bad debt.
+So if you had any child care tuition fee that you used to establish your budget and calculate a cost-per-child, and then you didn’t collect that revenue, that becomes bad debt.

-The industry standard is to keep bad debt to less than 3% of revenues.
+The industry standard is to keep bad debt to less than 3% of your overall projected revenue.
 However, different directors might give you different ideas on what unpaid fees are considered ‘bad debt.’

-Effectively managing bad debt also requires reconciling the dollars received from government or philanthropy with what was actually billed for each child, to make sure you don’t have any accounting errors.
+Effectively managing bad debt also requires reconciling the dollars received from government support or grants with what was actually billed for each child, to make sure you don’t have any accounting errors.
 In many cases there is a limited amount of time to correct errors, after which funds may not be recovered.

 While automated systems make the process easier, effective fee collection requires time and focus — two commodities that are often in short supply.

+This option is relevant for early educators based in the United States.
 A Shared Service Alliance (or staffed Family Child Care Network) can significantly lower bad debt and boost provider revenue.
 It does this by centralizing responsibility for business tasks like enrollment, billing and fee collection.